cockroachlabs-field/crdb-geo-tourist/README.md

 <img src="./mobile_view.png" width="360" alt="Running on iPhone">
 (App running in an iPhone, in Safari)

-The demo can be run locally, in a Docker container, or in K8s.

 ## Data

 The data set is a sample of an extract of the OpenStreetMap